Skip to content

 Pros

-• AI meetings and coaching available on base plan
+• AI meetings and coaching are available on the base plan

-• Unlimited calls in your country, US, and Canada
+• Unlimited calls in your country, the US, and Canada

 Cons

-• Additional numbers require upgrade to higher tiers
+• Additional numbers require an upgrade to higher tiers

 • Inaccurate voicemail and call transcripts